westmuse/program-committee/content/proposals/WMA2019_SP38_Faust.md

   telephone: 415-538-2682
   title: Manager of the Artist Initiative
 presenter_1:
-  first_name: Phoebe A. Hearst Museum of Anthropology
+  first_name: Katie
   is_confirmed: true
   last_name: Fleming
+  organization: Phoebe A. Hearst Museum of Anthropology
   primary_email: kfleming@berkeley.edu
   reason: >-
-    Have you completed a collections move and found yourself left with a plethora of foam, polyester fiberfill, and boxes that you would happily share with another institution?
-Or maybe you're moving out of a space and have storage furniture that you can no longer use?
-Repurposing archival materials and museum furniture takes time and effort, which is often not built into our job descriptions.
-As stewards of cultural heritage we must be conscious of protecting our environment by not creating unnecessary waste.
-    This session will focus on creative and efficient ways to share unwanted goods through community resources, furniture vendors, social media, and online classifieds.
+    Katie was instrumental in a four-year long collections move for the Hearst Museum.
+At the end of the move Katie and her team found themselves with an excess of packing materials that they couldn’t use and didn’t want to put in the dumpster.
+Katie reached out to community organizations and utilized online classifieds to creatively repurpose materials.
   title: Gallery Manager and Education Coordinator
 presenter_2:
-  first_name: CultureNut Xchange.
-CultureNut is a division of Exhibits Development Group
+  first_name: Elizabeth
   is_confirmed: true
   last_name: Schmidt
+  organization: CultureNut Xchange.
+CultureNut is a division of Exhibits Development Group
   primary_email: Hello@culturenut.com
   reason: >-
     Elizabeth is an Ambassador for CultureNut Xchange, a marketplace where